YangZiyi121/CS244_assignment_3/README.md

 ![udpAWS](Figures/udpAWS.png)

 From the above figure, we can see that the delay increases with the txqueuelen.
 When txqueulen is small, the NIC driver wakes to pull packets off of the queue for transmission and the queue is empty, the hardware will miss a transmission opportunity, thereby reducing the throughput of the system.
 This is referred to as **starvation**.
+However,  this will cause **overflows that drop packets**.
 When txqueuelen is large,  the NIC driver will be full filled and the packet needs to wait for tranmission.
 This will increase **latency**.
+The txqueuelen gives the best performance should be the one fitting the network connection and NIC device.

-This experiment is done from local to a private AWS ec2 server in London.
-Before entering the server, the packet will experience a lot of queueing on all kinds of routers and switches.
-This introduces a lot of uncertainties.
-Therefore, I decided to try the same experiment with the workstation of our lab.
-There is only two hops in between.
+This experiment is done from my local laptop to a private AWS ec2 server in London.
+The network in between is considerable weak because of the long distance.
+The txqueuelen generates the lowest latency is **10**.

 **From local to kw61088 (2 hops)**